gcsescience.com 31 gcsescience.com

 Acids and Alkalis

-conical flask contains alkali which is fully ionised in water.
+strong alkali that is fully ionised in water.

 If